netsym/primogeni/README.md

      * Open Eclipse executable.
 Set a directory for eclipse workspace, it can be any directory you like.
      * Importing Slingshot(primogeni/netIDE) as a project
        * a.
 Click on File > New > Java Project
        * b.
-Put "Slingshot" for Project name and uncheck 'Use default location'
+Put `Slingshot` for Project name and uncheck `Use default location`.
        * c.
-Browse for the folder where primogeni is located and select the netIDE folder and click 'OK', then click 'Next', and then 'Finish'.
+Browse for the folder where primogeni is located and select the `netIDE` folder and click 'OK', then click `Next`, and then `Finish`.
        * d.
 Since Slingshot will use primex, we have to configure java library in Eclipse that you compiled primex with.
 To do this
          * Right click Slingshot project within eclipse in the package explorer on the left.
          * Then click on properties.